-MDE understands that in order to achieve these and other academic outcomes, every student needs to be taught by teachers equipped to help them achieve the goals.
+MDE understands that in order to achieve these and other academic outcomes, every student needs to be taught by teachers equipped to help them achieve their goals.
 Goal 4 of the Mississippi State Board of Education Strategic Plan for 2018–2022 states that all schools will have effective teachers and leaders.
 According to the research literature, minority teachers are more likely to teach in schools with large minority student populations and are more likely to leave the profession.
-Mississippi data show that high poverty and minority students are disproportionately located in the lowest performing schools, which have half as many highly effective and 1.5 times as many ineffective teachers as high-performing schools.
+Mississippi data show that high-poverty and minority students are disproportionately located in the lowest-performing schools, which have half as many highly effective and 1.5 times as many ineffective teachers as high-performing schools.
 Teacher turnover creates a revolving door effect in schools, especially those with the most vulnerable student populations.
 MDE is committed to improving teacher effectiveness and strengthening recruitment and retention in districts and schools with the least effective and experienced educators.